DDvO/GPXConv/README.md

-  -version                     - print tool name and version and exit -swim, -walk, -cycle, -drive, -fly - type of recorded activity, default: drive -no_sanitize                 - do not sanitize trackpoints with implausible data -smooth                      - smoothen tracks -phases                      - analyze and provide statistics for ascent/descent phases -segs <n>..[<m>][(+|-)<d>]   - add statistics per segment n..m, adapt their numbers +/-d
+  -version                     - print tool name and version and exit -swim, -walk, -cycle, -drive, -fly - type of recorded activity, default: drive -no_sanitize                 - do not sanitize trackpoints with implausible data -no_insert                   - do not insert trackpoints on long time gaps -smooth                      - smoothen tracks -phases                      - analyze and provide statistics for ascent/descent phases -segs <n>..[<m>][(+|-)<d>]   - add statistics per segment n..m, adapt their numbers +/-d